-2009: ONDA filed a lawsuit alleging that BLM’s travel plan is unlawful because it establishes roads where none exist on the ground and where they are barred by substantive provisions of law.
-BLM had, in effect, approved a new and extensive motorized road network that threatened to carve up roadless areas with irreplaceable wildlife and wilderness values within this exceptional landscape whose “long-term ecological integrity” BLM must protect.
-ONDA also alleged that BLM failed to follow procedures required by law to ensure meaningful public participation and informed decision making.
+Designated as the nation’s first and only Cooperative Management and Protection Area, Congress directed the Bureau of Land Management to protect the long-term ecological integrity of Steens Mountain.
+In 2009, ONDA filed a lawsuit alleging that the BLM’s travel plan failed to do so and is unlawful because it establishes roads where none exist on the ground and where they are barred by law.
+BLM had, in effect, approved a new and broader motorized road network that would harm wildlife and wilderness values.
+ONDA also argued that BLM didn’t follow required procedures that ensure meaningful public participation and informed decision making in adopting its new plan.

-After multiple administrative appeals and one intermediate remand by the District Court to the Department of the Interior’s Board of Land Appeals, the suit came to encompass multiple agency decisions that approve two interconnected plans: the Steens Mountain Travel Management Plan (TMP) and the Steens Mountain Comprehensive Recreation Plan (CRP).
+The suit encompassed multiple agency decisions that approved two interconnected plans: the Steens Mountain Travel Management Plan (TMP) and the Steens Mountain Comprehensive Recreation Plan (CRP).
 Together, the TMP and CRP comprise BLM’s travel plan for the Steens Mountain Cooperative Management and Protection Area.

-2015: A federal judge ordered the BLM not to allow motorists to drive on about 36 miles of primitive routes on Steens Mountain.
-Because most of the routes do not exist on the ground, the court agreed with ONDA that motorists searching for them would create new paths through the sagebrush, introducing weeds and carving up roadless areas.
+In 2015, a federal judge ordered the BLM not to allow motorists to drive on about 36 miles of primitive routes on Steens Mountain.
+Because most of the routes do not, in fact, exist on the ground, the court agreed with ONDA that motorists searching for them would create new routes through the sagebrush, introducing weeds and carving up roadless areas.
+This ruling ensured that some of the most vulnerable places on the mountain remain off-limits to vehicles, protecting wildlife habitat temporarily until the court made its final ruling.

 Legal Documents and Links